Credit Cards 101

 Credit card benefits and rewards are the core of many of our travel strategies.
 And as long as you can handle credit, signing up for a bunch of new credit cards won't destroy your credit rating—it just may improve it.

 It might seem foolish to sign up for a bunch of new credit cards, just to take advantage of their travel rewards and benefits.
-For many people who are new to “travel hacking”, our advice may fly in the face in how they currently think about credit cards.
+For many people who are new to “travel hacking”, our advice may fly in the face of how they currently think about credit cards.

 You may believe that getting a bunch of new credit cards simply isn’t possible, will hurt your credit score, or will be a huge pain to manage.
-But, the truth is that most of our readers have nothing to fear about signing up for multiple travel and reward credit cards.
+But the truth is that most of our readers have nothing to fear about signing up for multiple travel and reward credit cards.

 - Applying for credit cards won’t kill your credit score—it is likely to improve it.
 Many people’s credit scores go up, rather than down, as they start to get new cards.
 It isn't unusual to have your score go up 50-100 points.

 - Credit card companies will approve you for a surprising number of cards.
 If you have good credit, credit card companies desperately want your business.
-That is why they offer such lucrative signup offers and travel benefits, in the first place.
+That is why they offer such lucrative signup offers and travel benefits in the first place.
 It is sort of shocking how many credit cards you can get.
-With some banks, you can can even get multiple copies of the same exact same card.
+With some banks, you can even get multiple copies of the same exact same card.

-- You don’t have to walk around with a dozen credit cards in your wallet.
+- You don’t need to walk around with a dozen credit cards in your wallet.
 Once you’ve spent enough to qualify for the signup bonus, you can put many credit cards away, perhaps occasionally retrieving them when you need to take advantage of one of their unique benefits.
 While you might be getting a handful of credit cards, you aren’t going to be using most of them as part of your day-to-day life.